wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/05-template.md

 The Inspection app manages, schedules, and collects reports from your team.
 From there, you can analyze the results.
 It uses Microsoft Planner to track the inspections.
 Two apps get installed, "Manage inspections" and "Inspections."

-"Manage inspections" allows you to edit settings and define the type of inspections your team can make.
+Manage inspections allows you to edit settings and define the type of inspections your team can make.
 It also gives you an overview of everything completed and provides reporting.

 ![Screenshot of the inspections template app.](../media/23-inspection.png)